Brandon Mavuta

 Brandon Anesu Mavuta (born 4 March 1997) is a Zimbabwean cricketer who plays for the Zimbabwe national cricket team.
 In January 2016, he was named in Zimbabwe's squad for the 2016 Under-19 Cricket World Cup.
-He made his international debut for Zimbabwe in July 2018.
+He made his international debut for Zimbabwe in July 2018, against Australia, in a Twenty20 International.

 Domestic career

 Mavuta made his first-class debut on 2 March 2016 in the Logan Cup tournament.
 He made his Twenty20 debut for Zimbabwe against Eastern Province in the 2016 Africa T20 Cup on 30 September 2016.
 He made his List A debut for Zimbabwe A against Afghanistan A during Afghanistan's tour to Zimbabwe on 5 February 2017.

 Mavuta was the leading wicket-taker in the 2017–18 Logan Cup for Rising Stars, with 27 dismissals in seven matches.
 He was also the leading wicket-taker in the 2017–18 Pro50 Championship for the Rising Stars, with fifteen dismissals in nine matches.
 This included taking eight wickets for 38 runs in the final of the tournament, leading the Rising Stars to their first title.

 In October 2018, Mavuta was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 In December 2020, he was selected to play for the Rhinos in the 2020–21 Logan Cup.